Creature in the Well Trophy Guide

-Creature in the Well PlayStation 4 Trophy Guide and Road Map
+Creature in the Well Trophy Guide and Road Map for PlayStation 4

 One thing I strongly recommend before you start is remapping some controls.
 It’s actually possible to dodge/dash while holding orbs and will be vital to some parts of the game, but they don’t make it easy with the controls you start with given that everything happens on the face buttons.